South Caicos—A Pristine Marine Environment

-Reef and bottom fishing is likewise excellent, and South Caicos has been the leader of the small scale commercial fishing industry in the Turks and Caicos for decades.
+Reef and bottom fishing are likewise excellent, and South Caicos has been the leader of the small-scale commercial fishing industry in the Turks and Caicos for decades.

 South Caicos has always been known for its excellent scuba diving, and the island has new dive shop to support resort guests.

 South Caicos is adjacent to the 6000-foot (1830 m) deep Turks Island Passage that separates the Turks Islands from the Caicos Islands.
 An upwelling water movement from this passage provides a constant flow of nutrients to marine life on the eastern reefs of East Caicos and South Caicos, which is reflected in the vibrant coral and teeming fish.

 The incredible underwater environment surrounding South Caicos has supported the School for Field Studies (SFS), which has attracted students from around the world.